asugden/bebox/README.md

 - wheel arduino holder.stl  a file to hold two LED beam breakers adjacent to the wheel
 - wheel encoder board holder.stl  a file to allow an arduino to be bolted on to the holder such that it can be held next to the wheel

-###syringe-pump
-The syringe pump is designed to tightly fit 20 ml syringes.
-All necessary mechanical and electrical components are listed in the README of the syringe

-- syringe pump box.stl  a file that defines the enclosure of the syringe pump including the motor and carriage
-- syringe pump carriage.stl  the carriage that rides along bearings to compress the syringe.
-Note that it should be printed vertically rather than on a flat face.

 ##ARDUINO CODE: